-I was recently asked about scaled scoring and if the transformation must be based on the normal curve.
-This is an important question, especially since most human traits fall in a fairly normal distribution, and item response theory places items and people on that latent scale.
+Recently, I was asked about scaled scoring and if the transformation must be based on the normal curve.
+This is an important question, especially since most human traits fall in a fairly normal distribution.
+Item response theory also places items and people on that latent scale.
 The short answer is “no” – there are other options for the scaled scoring transformation, and your situation can help you select the right method.

 - Linear dogleg

 This is an approach to scaled scoring that many of us are familiar with due to some famous applications, including the T score, IQ, and large-scale assessments like the SAT.
 It starts by finding the mean and standard deviation of raw scores on a test, then converts whatever that is to another mean and standard deviation.
 If this seems fairly arbitrary and doesn’t change the meaning… you are totally right!

 Let’s start by assuming we have a test of 50 items, and our data has a raw score average of 35 points with an SD of 5.
 The T score transformation – which has been around so long that a quick Googling can’t find me the actual citation – says to convert this to a mean of 50 with an SD of 10.
 So, 35 raw points become a scaled score of 50.
 A raw score of 45 (2 SDs above mean) becomes a T of 70.
 We could also place this on the IQ scale (mean=100, SD=15) or the classic SAT scale (mean=500, SD=100).